micheaol/math-magicians-project/README.md

 Additional description about the project and its features.

-Leaderboard app is built to practice ES6 syntax, and Module Patterns concepts.
+Math-magicians app is built to practice ES6 syntax, and Module Patterns concepts.
 Built with React, JavaScript, CSS, and Webpack.

 ## Built With